webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 [[Image:xMaxYMax_slice.png|300px]]
 </div>

-The '''meet''' keyword fits the entire image, while '''slice''' clips it.
-To position the image, you can specify any combination of ''Min'', ''Mid'', and ''Max'', which in the examples below match for each axis, but which you can mix arbitrarily.
-For example, '''xMidYMin''' aligns the image at the top, and centers it horizontally.

 Images scale depending on the current [[svg/attributes/viewBox|'''viewBox''']].
 For example, if the SVG importing the image appears within a ''viewport'' of 500&times;500